 On an hourly basis, the range is $95 – $150 and the variables are the size of the project, complexity, and volume of content.
 This service can go to infinity but never does because business economics stops this from getting out of control.
 The high range for Social Media are experts that help craft the strategy, while the bottom end are content creators and placement personnel that execute the plan.
 For small business budgets generally, range from $400 to $1,200.

-A Web Experience Designer starts with a traffic source such as PPC then crafts an experience to reach a specific goal such as a Sales Lead.
+A Conversion Optimization Consultant starts with a traffic source such as PPC and then reviews the current web experience to ensure that it meets a specific goal such as a Sales Lead.
 This is not web design, although they use web design components for the experience path.
 The objective of this process is to funnel traffic from source to goal.
-Hourly rates for Web Experience Designers range from $150 to $250 hour.
-Experience Design is typically done as a fixed price project with recurring reporting.
+Hourly rates for a Conversion Optimization Consultant ranges from $150 to $250 hour.
+Conversion Optimization is typically done as a fixed price project.

 Hourly rates for Response Designers range from $100 to $175.
 A Response Designer starts with existing web site content that is not reaching its goal and tests concepts to improve on those goals.
 While similar to a Web Experience Designer the Response Designer typically works with a single page rather than a source.
 Their focus is on the response elements within the experience.

-Hourly rates for Marketing Coaches range from $125 to $200.
+Hourly rates for Marketing Strategists range from $125 to $200.
 A Marketing Strategist develops overall marketing plans for a business and they cross over all the specializations to bring this together.
-They typically work on a fixed price project with a defined project deliverable.
-Projects are normally $3,000 to $5,000.
+They typically put together a fixed price project to get your website prepared for an ongoing monthly marketing effort (such as PPC).
+Projects are normally $2,000 to $3,500.

 For the client, a retainer gives them a monthly expense they can plan on.
 It is exceptionally rare for a retainer to be exceeded and when it happens, we eat that expense.
 Things outside of the retainer can come up but that work is never performed without getting your permission.
 You will never experience an unexpected expense from us.
 Retainers benefit the client as well as us.
 A retainer provides the client with a lower hourly rate while providing us a dependable income that we can plan our business under.
 This improves our ability to recruit and train the absolute best for your requirements.
 The discount on the rate is in exchange for this security.